Skip to content

 • Add or update: Click upload, select an image, and save.

-• Delete: Click remove logo and confirm.
+• Remove: Click remove logo and confirm.

 A screenshot of a project settings logo section.